About

 SQLite has approximately quarterly releases.
 These include tweaks, bug fixes, and new functionality based on the billions of SQLite databases in use, and the many programs that use SQLite (eg almost every browser, mail client, photo library, mobile and desktop OS).
 Despite these changes, SQLite retains backwards and forwards compatibility with the file format and APIs.

 APSW wraps the SQLite C API.
-That means when SQLite adds new constant or API, then so does APSW.
+That means when SQLite adds new constants or APIs, then so does APSW.
 You can think of APSW as the Python expression of SQLite’s C API.
 You can lookup SQLite APIs to find which APSW functions and attributes call them.

 You can use APSW with the corresponding version of SQLite, or any newer version of SQLite.
 You could use the original 2004 release of APSW with today’s SQLite just fine, although it wouldn’t know about the new APIs and constants.